Skip to main content

 Cutting the cost of school uniforms

-After a seven year campaign, started by a group of young people, we changed the law.
+After a seven-year campaign, started by a group of young people, we changed the law.
 Now all schools in England will have to make sure uniforms are affordable.
-It will make a huge difference to families who previously had to choose between paying the bills or buying a new blazer.
-Learn about our #CutTheCost campaign and what the new law means for your school.
+It has now started to make a huge difference to families who previously had to choose between paying the bills or buying a new blazer.
+We are now supporting the Government to go even further to keep driving uniform costs down for families.
+Learn about our #CutTheCost campaign and what the changes means for your school.

 How did cut the cost start?